eddywestbrook/predicate-monads/notes.md

 *GM* What is the concrete instance for the standard state monad?

+*EW* NOTE: technically it is pm T := S -> T * S -> Prop, since it is built from StateT (SetM), but this is morally equivalent to the below

      m T  := S -> (T * S)
      Monad m -- standard instance
      pm T := S -> T -> S -> Prop